 Whether you decide to go to the hospital or not, it’s important to know that you have lots of options.
 If you’re in crisis, you can reach the Suicide & Crisis Lifeline by calling or texting 988 or using the chat box at 988lifeline.org/chat.
 You can also text “MHA” to 741-741 to reach the Crisis Text Line.
 Warmlines are an excellent place for non-crisis support.

 For a longer-term solution, you can schedule an appointment with a therapist or talk to your doctor about trying a medication.
 Joining a support group can be helpful.
 You can also improve your mental health on your own by learning more about mental illness, opening up to someone you trust, and making lifestyle changes.

 Who decides whether or not I’ll go to the hospital?

 In most cases, you’ll need to make that decision for yourself.
 The laws vary by state, but usually you can only be hospitalized against your will if you present a “clear and present” danger to yourself or others.
 In other words, it has to seem like you’re really going to hurt someone if you aren’t hospitalized.
 If that is the case, you might be checked into the hospital by a friend or family member, or a mental health professional like a therapist or doctor.
 But more likely, if one of those people is worried about you, they will try to convince you to check yourself in voluntarily.

-In some circumstances, you may want to consider creating a Psychiatric Advance Directive before going to the hospital.
-This is a written legal document that expresses your wishes about what types of treatments, services and other assistance you want or don’t want when you are having difficulty communicating or making decisions.
+In some circumstances, you may want to consider creating a Psychiatric Advance Directive (PAD) before going to the hospital.
+This is a written legal document that expresses your wishes about what types of treatments, services, and other assistance you do or don’t want.
+You prepare your PAD ahead of time.
+When you’re having difficulty communicating or making decisions yourself, your loved ones and health care providers can refer back to it.
 You can also specify which facility you’d prefer to be taken to.